 These are working line German Shepherds and they like to GO but not too early…Take it EASY in the first year of their life.
 VERY IMPORTANT not to stress their growth plates, bones and joints.
 Don’t let them jump off of an elevated position, off the back of a truck or SUV, a deck or other platform.
 Frisbees are a NO-NO. Pick them up and down in those situations for the first twelve months.
 Also, don’t encourage them to go long distances (over a mile) or run at full speed.
 Let them grow up slowly and you will be glad you did.

-When they do get 12 to 18 months old, throwing their favorite toy or ball and getting them to bring it back for another round is something they LOVE and it’s great exercise.
+When they do get 12 to 18 months old and their joints are set, throwing their favorite toy or ball and getting them to bring it back for another round is something they LOVE and it’s great exercise.
+Sergeant's favorite retrieve toy is the Kong Flyer!
+Do not let them keep this as a chew toy.
+They will destroy it!
 These dogs NEED to be “run out” every day possible.
 It fulfills something in them that’s been bred into the line over decades.
 Don’t feed them just before or after heavy exercise.
 They need to be cooled down and relaxed at feed time.

 I am NOT a fan of dog parks.
 A bunch of dogs getting together in a strange place, some with bad habits, is NEVER a good idea.
 Go at your own risk.
 However I AM a fan of proper socialization.
 During the window of “having had all vaccines” after 12 weeks of age until about 6 to 8 months your pup will need to be around lots of other people…Take them to pet stores and other stores and public areas.
 Have them learn EARLY to be calm and at rest around other animals, noises, happenings of life.
 Temperament is developed during this time to a great extent.
 No breeder can “guarantee” temperament if proper temperament training isn’t made available to the puppy.
 I can’t stress this enough…It is VERY IMPORTANT.

 Occasionally something called Growing Pains happens in dogs.
 It is said that it can happen in any breed, but the larger breeds like German Shepherds see it more often than smaller breeds.
 The official name of this is Panosteitis.
-I have never seen it in any of my dogs, but it is something you need to be aware of.
 Pano, as it is called, will sometimes show up in a 5 to 6 month old dog in the form of limping.
 It will last a little while and go away, sometimes showing up in another limb.
-This can be exacerbated by overfeeding and growing your puppy too fast (one of the reasons I say grow your puppy slooooooow).
-IF your pup comes up with a limping issue see the Vet and know that if it IS Pano it will usually go away for good after about 18 months.
+A great supplement to ward off Panosteitis is Solid Gold SeaMeal Kelp.
+We use this on all of our German Shepherds.
+Pano can be exacerbated by overfeeding and growing your puppy too fast (one of the reasons I say grow your puppy slooooooow).
+If your pup comes up with a limping issue see the Vet and know that if it IS Pano it will usually go away for good after 18-24 months.
 Very rarely will a dog show symptoms past the age of 2 years old.
-Again…talk to your Vet IF you see any signs of this in your baby.
+Again…talk to your Vet if you see any signs of this in your baby.